-Elizabeth Salamanca, Ph.D., is a nonresident scholar for the Mexico Center, a summer 2016 and summer 2015 Puentes Visiting Scholar, and a professor at the School of Business and Economics at the University of the Americas Puebla (UDLAP).
-She is also a visiting professor at Università Cattolica del Sacro Cuore, teaching the course “Doing Business in Emerging Markets.”
-Her research interests include organizational culture and migration issues.
+Elizabeth Salamanca, Ph.D., is a nonresident scholar for the Center for the United States and Mexico, a summer 2016 and summer 2015 Puentes Visiting Scholar, and a professor at the School of Business and Economics at the University of the Americas Puebla (UDLAP).
+Her research interests focus on migration issues and Latin American emerging markets.

 Salamanca chaired UDLAP’s Department of International Business Administration from August 2010 through June 2014.
 She edited and co-authored the book “International Management Perspectives,” and authored the book “Human Resources Strategies in the Restaurant Industry: Overcoming Institutional Voids in Latin American Emerging Markets.”
 In addition, her work on entrepreneurial migration from Mexico to the U.S. has been published in academic peer-reviewed journals.
 She is a member of the Researchers National System (SNI) in Mexico.

 Salamanca has a doctorate in social and economic sciences from the Johannes Kepler University-Linz in Austria; an MBA jointly conferred by the University of Deusto (Bilbao, Spain), the Ecole Supérieure de Commerce de Nantes (France), and the University of Bradford (England); and a bachelor’s degree in hotel and restaurant management from UDLAP.